mspass-team/mspass/docs/source/user_manual/memory_management.rst

 To understand the challenge a scheduler faces in processing a workflow, and memory management we need to digress a bit and review the way a scheduler operates.
-Dask and spark both abstract processing as sequence of "tasks".
+Dask and spark both abstract processing as a sequence of "tasks".
 A "task" in this context is more-or-less the operation defined in a particular call to a "map" or "reduce" operator.
 (If you are unfamiliar with this concept see section :ref:`parallel_processing`